mihirchronicles/mihirchronicles.github.io/content/notes/on-product-management.md

             - A response along with the returned data also contains a status code, which signifies if the API request was fulfilled or not.
     - It is critical to know the ins and outs of a contract.
 You don't set your house on fire to test your smoke alarm.
 You test the contract.
 This ensures your applications will work together.
 The contract is between a consumer and a provider.
     - GraphQL is a query language that was developed specifically for APIs.
 It prioritizes giving clients exactly the data they request and no more.
 It is designed to make APIs fast, flexible, and developer-friendly.
 As an alternative to REST, GraphQL gives front-end developers the ability to query multiple databases, microservices, and APIs with a single GraphQL endpoint.
 Organizations choose to build APIs with GraphQL because it helps them develop applications faster.

-- **Wardley Maps**: They provide situational awareness and shared assumptions about a context necessary for building a sound strategy.
-It is a representation of the landscape in which a business operates.
-    - Simon Wardley, the technique’s inventor, describes strategy using Sun Tzu’s Five Factors:
-        - Purpose: A wise leader has a purpose (a what and a why).
-This is the force that compels you to do what you do and make what you make.
-It’s the higher reason for doing your work, often called your moral imperative.
-        - Landscape: A wise leader grasps the terrain because every organization operates within a landscape that represents the context for its decisions (leader has a map).
-This is the context: a mapping of the competitive environment in which you operate.
-        - Climate: A wise leader anticipates the patterns of the forces acting on the environment.
-There are always external forces manipulating the environment.
-In the same way that you don’t control the weather, you don’t control external forces like trends and the economy.
-But you can be aware of the climate and learn how best to prepare for it.
-        - Doctrine: A wise leader trains the organization in universally useful principles.
-Just as a religion has a core set of beliefs, your company will have a certain set of principles that will be applied to any situation.
-        - Leadership: A wise leader makes shrewd decisions that lead to victory.
-This is the strategy that you’ll determine after you consider your purpose, landscape, and climate.
-    - It consists of a value chain (activities needed to fulfill user needs) graphed against evolution (how individual activities change over time under supply and demand competition).
-    - In Wardley Maps, the y-axis (vertical) represents visibility to the user.
-Like a traditional value chain, the higher the component, the more the user can see it.
-For example, a web page might be at the top, while a database or a server might be near the bottom.
-The x-axis (horizontal) contains the four stages of evolution:
-        - I. Genesis: The object is rare, poorly understood, and uncertain.
-There is the potential to have high future worth.
-The object is described with wonder, and it’s different from anything else in the market in this context.
-It should be a competitive advantage and experimentation is rife.
-        - II.
-Custom Built: More people are starting to consume and understand the object.
-The market is forming, and there is potential ROI.
-As understanding increases, users start to find its value, but inconsistently.
-The key focus is learning.
-        - III.
-Product Rental: Consumption is rapidly increasing as the market grows.
-The object is profitable, new features can differentiate it, and there is a refinement of needs.
-Things are starting to get competitive, and the profit margins mean it’s a crowded market.
-        - IV.
-Commodity/Utility: The object is widespread and stabilizing.
-It’s a mature and ordered market.
-The high volume has decreased margins.
-Operational efficiency is king, and failure is not tolerated in the market.
-This is the cost of doing business (like oil & gas).

 - **Analytical skills**: Being analytical isn’t only about numbers.
 It is about developing healthy skepticism and curiosity, validating your hypothesis (and having a hypothesis in the first place) and vetting with multiple data points to get closer to the truth.
 It gives you a competitive edge, and you will learn to make informed decisions.
     - Retrieve: First, you need to learn how to get data.
 SQL is most common in work places.